cea-hpc/sshproxy/README.md

   background for the session duration.
 Its standard and error outputs are only logged in debug mode.
 It is empty by default.

+* `route_choice`: a string specifying how the host destination will be chosen.
+  It can be "ordered" (the default) or "random".
+If "ordered", the hosts are tried in the order listed until a successful connection is made.
+The list is first randomly sorted if "random" is specified (i.e. a poor-man load-balancing algorithm).

 A table `routes` defines the destination according to the listening IP address of the SSH daemon: